 How You Were Driving

-A DUI that results from being pulled over usually starts with a police officer noticing unusual or unstable driving, such as drifting into other lanes or off the road or weaving back and forth.
-The officer will decide to perform a traffic stop at this point.
+A DUI that results from being pulled over typically starts with a police officer noticing unusual or reckless driving, such as drifting into other lanes or weaving back and forth.
+The officer will decide to perform a traffic stop.

 Your Behavior